 Ta Moko is the art of facial decoration and was performed by a tohangu ta moko (tattoo specialists) who were usually men.
 Ta Moko was traditionally performed using various chisel-shaped instruments made from Albatross bone, shell or metal.
 These "chisels" were dipped in ink, (made of burned wood for facial tattoos) and then struck with a mallet.
-This had to be done with a reasonable amount of force to ensure that the scarred ridges and grooves would be made - an integral part of the moko.
+This had to be done with a reasonable amount of force to ensure that the scarred ridges and grooves would be made, an integral part of the moko.

-or make a sound during the entire process.
-Judging from the comment by Mana Maori in response to this hub, it seems that the Maori have a high pain threshold as some deny that the tattooing was intensely painful.
+Despite the fact that this caused intense pain and excessive bleeding the Maori men had been taught that it was indignant to flinch or make a sound during the entire process.
+Judging from the comment by Mana Maori in response to this article, it seems that the Maori have a high pain threshold as some deny that the tattooing was intensely painful.

-There are two different type of moko patterns one where the lines of the pattern are pigmented and the other where the background is pigmented or darkened and the lines of the pattern in clear skin then contrast with the pigmented skin.
+There are two different type of moko patterns one where the lines of the pattern are pigmented, and the other where the background is pigmented or darkened and the lines of the pattern in clear skin then contrast with the pigmented skin.
 This type of tattoo is known as the puhoro.

-Examples Of Maori Tattoo Designs
+Examples of Maori Tattoo Designs

-I read a slogan somewhere that said "Think before you Ink".
-This is particularly applicable to Maori Tattoo designs and one should study the Maori culture before deciding on any particular Maori tattoo.
+I read a slogan somewhere that said:: "Think before you Ink."
+This is particularly applicable to Maori Tattoo designs, and one should study the Maori culture before deciding on any particular Maori tattoo.

 Many people select a design based purely on the aesthetic value of the design disregarding their unique contours of their face.
-If you wish to honor and respect the tribal cultures behind these exquisitely designed tattoos then you should at least take the time to research the lives and art behind these tattoos.
+If you wish to honor and respect the tribal cultures behind these exquisitely designed tattoos, then you should at least take the time to research the lives and art behind these tattoos.
 Once you understand their culture select a design that you can relate to and understand.

-without truly understanding the origin and history of the design.
+No-one should consider getting a Maori facial tattoo without truly understanding the origin and history of the design.

-The real art of the Maori tattoo designs is the actual art of tattooing and only an experienced tattoo artist should be used to ensure that the end result is of the highest quality.
+The real art of the Maori tattoo designs is the actual art of tattooing, and only an experienced tattoo artist should be used to ensure that the end result is of the highest quality.

-someone to place on your skin will from now on be your face you present
+Remember that whatever you allow someone to place on your skin will from now on be your face you present to the world.

-Modern Maori Tattoo designs are more commonly placed on the body and not on the face as was the tradition of the Maori tribes.
+Modern Maori tattoo designs are more commonly placed on the body and not on the face as was the tradition of the Maori tribes.
 The arms and legs are now adorned with the long spiral designs that were originally placed near the ear and cheeks.

 Many people prefer not to use exact replicas of the original Maori designs as a sign of respect for the Maori culture.
-The tendency is to use designs inspired and influenced by the Maori art but instead of using graceful rounded spirals people select to use a square variation of the spiral and bring clouds, waves, fire or wind into their Maori tattoo designs.
+The tendency is to use designs inspired and influenced by the Maori art, but instead of using graceful rounded spirals people select to use a square variation of the spiral and bring clouds, waves, fire or wind into their Maori tattoo designs.

 Modern Maori tattoo designs are generally more colorful and often include red, blue, orange or yellow if the design lends itself to multi-coloring.

 I doubt whether you will find another author who has so much insight into the Maori tribes.
 D. R. Simmons, is an expert on the Maori Tribes, their customs and origins.
-He has written six other books about the Maori namely:-
+He has written six other books about the Maori namely:

-- Whakairo: Maori Tribal Art,
+- Whakairo: Maori Tribal Art

-- Maori Auckland,
+- Maori Auckland

-- The great New Zealand myth: Adiscovery of the study and origin traditions of the Maori
+- The great New Zealand myth: A Discovery of the study and origin traditions of the Maori

-The Whare Runanga =: The Maori Meeting House
+- The Whare Runanga = The Maori Meeting House

 - Iconography of New Zealand Maori Religion